Yassinebelmostafa/Yassinebelmostafa/README.md

 -😶2024: Jobless in Germany, learning about AWS Cloud Technologies and expanding my IT Security knowledge for the fun of it.

+- 2025: A lot of headaches but finally starting a SAAS business out of the blue from the most unpredictable place ever.

  <img src="https://tryhackme-badges.s3.amazonaws.com/YassinebelMostafa.png" alt="TryHackMe">

 <!--